What Is a Staffing Agency? All Questions Answered

 What Is a Staffing Agency?

-A staffing agency matches job openings within companies with suitable candidates.
+A staffing agency matches job openings within companies with suitable candidates, basically taking over the hiring process.
 So, if you need to fill a vacancy, you can turn to a staffing agency to expedite the search for qualified candidates.

 These agencies maintain a pool of job seekers and use their expertise to select individuals whose skills, experience, and career goals align with the open position's requirements.